jdalbey/EasyAuth/ROADMAP.md

 ## Roadmap

- - Import-merge
- - Allow change provider name but keep icon (or icon customizing)
+ - Allow customizing the favicon for a provider.
- - New preference: Only show user when necessary - (when they share the same provider)
+ - New preference: Only show user when necessary - (when they share the same provider).